It's the law!

 - When you pull up to one of our mandatory Watercraft Inspection Stations you will be greeted by a watercraft inspector.

-- Our inspectors will ask to inspect your watercraft and ask you a series of questions that are designed to help them assess the risk the watercraft may pose in regards to aquatic invasive species.
+- Our inspectors will begin by asking you a series of questions that are designed to help them assess the risk the watercraft may pose in regards to aquatic invasive species.

-- Information is collected using digital tablets and is designed to help us understand boater behaviour and movement – where the majority of boats are coming from and where they are going.
+- Information is collected using digital tablets and is designed to help us assess risk and understand boater behaviour and movement – where the majority of boats are coming from and where they are going.

 An inspection of your watercraft and trailer will be conducted and sometimes these inspections are supported by trained K-9 inspectors.
 Watercraft inspectors will be looking at all areas of the boat that could harbour invasive mussels, plants or standing water.
 This includes but is not limited to: